Korean or Japanese: Which One to Learn?

 Learning a new language can be an incredible motivator for many people.
 If your mother tongue is Korean or Japanese, studying either might be easier because of their linguistic similarities.

-Because of proximity and prolonged use, Chinese characters have influenced Japanese and Korean languages.
-As an outcome, there are similarities in words, pronunciation, grammar, phrases, and other fundamental parts.
+Because of their proximity and prolonged use, Chinese characters have influenced Japanese and Korean languages.
+As a result, there are similarities in words, pronunciation, grammar, phrases, and other fundamental parts.

 Learning Korean may be beneficial because of various similarities if you already speak Chinese or Japanese.
 However, this should not be the sole criterion for choosing which language to learn.